jaypha/mysqli-ext/README.md

 ### `queryRow($query, $resultType = MYSQLI_ASSOC)`

 Calls `q` with `$query` and returns the first row.

+Returns an array if a row was found.
+If result type is MYSQLI_ASSOC, it will be an associative array.
+Returns false if no row was found

 ```
 $row = $db->queryRow("select * from sometable where id='2'");